molatho/VolatileVault/server/README.md

 # Configuration

 Volatile Vault uses YAML files for configuration.
-The server expects to find a `config.yaml` file in its root directory and will refuse to start up if it's missing or invalid.
-You can find a template [here](config.example.yaml).
+The server expects to find a `config.yaml` file in the `../data` directory and will refuse to start up if it's missing or invalid.
+You can find a template [here](../data/config.example.yaml).

 The config consists of three major parts: